dweev/fnbots/README.md

 ## About The Project

-  * **This is an independent project and is NOT affiliated, endorsed, or supported by WhatsApp or Meta Platforms.** It is built using the [Baileys](https://www.npmjs.com/package/baileys) library from the [WhiskeySockets/Baileys](https://github.com/WhiskeySockets/Baileys) GitHub repository.
+  * **This is an independent project and is NOT affiliated, endorsed, or supported by WhatsApp or Meta Platforms.** It is built using the [Baileys](https://www.npmjs.com/package/baileys) library from the [WhiskeySockets/Baileys](https://github.com/WhiskeySockets/Baileys) GitHub repository with 1 server for 1 bot only.
+Or you can multiple with different folder project but i dont recommend for small servers.

 ### Core Philosophies